 The biology bout windows for lakes are based on a combination of parameters at each site.
-Using mean daily air temperature (NOAA NCDC datasets) to calculate growing degree days (centering around 10%, 50%, and 90% gdd) and the MODIS dataset to estimate riparian greenness (green-up and brown-down; Figure 1, Figure 2), 1 month sampling windows were pre-determined for all sites.
+Using mean daily air temperature (NOAA NCDC datasets) to calculate growing degree days (centering around 10%, 50%, and 90% gdd) and the MODIS dataset to estimate riparian greenness (green-up and brown-down; Figure 1 and Figure 2), 1 month sampling windows were pre-determined for all sites.
 Sampling windows may be adjusted for ice off dates as all biological sampling (except for surface water microbes) is based on actual conditions at the site.
 The riparian assessment will be conducted during the site-specific peak greenness window defined by the MODIS dataset which may or may not coincide with the biological and sediment sampling bout dates (Table 6).

-Surface water microbes in lakes should be sampled in conjunction with the standard recurrent water chemistry sampling, every other month, 6 times per year.
-If water chemistry sample timing fluctuates due to ice on/ice off dates, sample on every other water chemistry sampling date.

-- Sampling for all other biological modules (aquatic plants/macroalgae, macroinvertebrates, zooplankton, phytoplankton/periphyton) as well as sediment chemistry, follow pre-determined sampling windows presented in Table 6.
+- Surface water microbes in lakes should be sampled in conjunction with the standard recurrent water chemistry sampling, every other month, 6 times per year.
+If water chemistry sample timing fluctuates due to ice on/ice off dates, sample on every other water chemistry sampling date. - Surface water DNA microbe samples collected during July or August should be marked for metagenomics analysis. - Sampling for all other biological modules (aquatic plants/macroalgae, macroinvertebrates, zooplankton, phytoplankton/periphyton, and fish) as well as sediment chemistry, follow predetermined sampling windows presented in Table 6.
 Sediment chemistry and Fish are sampled twice per year during Bouts 1 and 3. - The biology/sediment chemistry bout windows may be adjusted to start 3 days earlier or and/or end 3 days later than the dates listed in Table 6 to allow for more flexibility in scheduling.
 Any sampling outside of the bout window plus the 3-day buffer will require an entry in NEON's problem-tracking system. - Sampling for each module at a site must occur within one day, with the exception of bathymetry and fish which may take up to 5 days at a site. - Bout 3 fish sampling may occur up to 30 days past the end of the Bout 3 window, if conditions allow (i.e., flowing water is present and it is safe to sample).
 Fish sampling should be scheduled within the bout windows, however sampling may be pushed later using this contingency as weather dictates. - The riparian habitat assessment will occur within the dates provided in Table 6.